 Let's begin by learning what spider mites love most, chlorophyll and an overabundance of nitrogen.

-Chlorophyll is the main food source these spider looking, flea-like insects dine on.
-They love the result of photosynthesis, all that yummy green goodness!
+Chlorophyll is the main food source of the flea-like, spiders lookalikes.
+They love the taste of chlorophyll, the result of photosynthesis, and all its yummy green goodness!
 Spider mites feed by puncturing the cellular wall of a leaf, and drain it of chlorophyll until the plant or tree (yes, they attack trees too) is no longer thriving.
+Very sad indeed!

 Spider mites have a sweet tooth, and did you know an abundance of nitrogen in a plant makes it taste sweeter?
 Since spider mites have an affinity for certain compounds/aromas that are naturally produced by certain plants we can begin to grow those plants to be more resistant.
 We'll explain how our tonics do that later on in this post or you can hop over to read here

 Some houseplants like alocasia, anthurium, ficus, palms, calathea, hibiscus, English ivy, cast iron, and cordyline are naturally more appealing to spider mites.
 In the garden you'll find that tomatoes, parsley, roses, eggplant, corn, peppers, cucumbers, melons, peas and strawberries are the most tempting treats.

 But what about un-naturally sweet plants?
 Plants under attack that don't fall into that list?

 Many greenhouse and nursery grown plants are given an over abundance of nutrients so they grow quickly.
 The side effects?
 Stressed out plants that lack immunity to ward off disease and pests and far too much nitrogen in their systems.
 This explains why when you bring home a plant, after a few weeks it shows signs of stress or suddenly has a pest problem.
 It lacks the ability to acclimate.